-IPM also strives to have people work toward "management" rather than "eradication."
-Obviously, the goal is to completely eradicate mice or cockroaches in your home.
-In your landscape, you may want to practice a little more restraint.
-There is an intricate, complex food chain at work in our gardens.
-Most insect pests have natural enemies, other insects that prey on them, commonly referred to as beneficial insects.
+IPM strives to have people work toward "management" rather than "eradication."
+Obviously, the goal is to completely eradicate mice or cockroaches in our client's homes.
+In the landscape, we need to practice a little more restraint.
+There is a complex food chain at work in the landscape.
+Most insect pests have natural enemies, other insects or animals that prey on them.
+These natural enemy insects are commonly referred to as beneficial insects.
 Beneficial insects need prey or hosts.
-If you eradicate all the pests, you eliminate an important food source for beneficial insects.
-The beneficial insects will move to another site or die.
-These natural predators can also be harmed by insecticides.
-When you eliminate beneficial insects from your site, you inherit their job!
-Keep beneficial insects in your landscape, using them as a willing workforce in pest control.
+If you eradicate all the pests, you have eliminated the food source for beneficials.
+They will move to another site or die.
+Beneficial insects can also be harmed by insecticides.
+When you eliminate beneficial organisms from your site, you inherit their job!
+Keep beneficial insects in the landscape, using them as a willing workforce in pest control.